How We Support Children with Special Educational Needs And/Or Disabilities (SEND)

 All classes in school are of mixed ability and teachers provide work that is specially designed to match the ability of each group.
 They do this using a variety of materials and classroom support.

-If a child has SEN, parents will be informed that their child is being registered on the Special Educational Needs register.
-These children will have a Support Plan, which is reviewed with parents and children each term.
+If a child has SEND, parents will be informed that their child is being registered on the Special Educational Needs and/or Disabilities register.
+These children will have a Support Plan, which is reviewed with parents and children at least termly.

 For a small proportion of children, the school may need to involve and use the advice of outside agencies e.g. Educational Psychologists.
 Parents will always be informed of this in advance so that they have the opportunity to ask questions and raise any concerns.

-Miss Helen Fuller is the school SEN coordinator (SENCo).
-She has release time throughout the week to help support children on the SEN Register, parents and staff.
+Miss Helen Fuller is the school SEND coordinator (SENCo).
+She has release time throughout the week to help support children on the SEND Register, parents and staff.

 What is Special Educational Needs?